Saqib-nawab/pgtest/README.md

 # Word Docs Issues

-Dear authorised person, my word/docs editor is malfunctioned which is why i am answering all the questions here in github
+Dear Professor, my word/docs editor is malfunctioned which is why i am answering all the questions here in github

 # Frontend Steps taken

+Here are the steps taken during Hands On experience

 ## Anomaly Detection Dashboard